cwchentw/clibs/README.md

 * Ubuntu 18.04 LTS
 * CentOS 8
 * openSUSE Leap 15.1
-* TrueOS, FreeBSD compatible
+* TrueOS, which is FreeBSD compatible
-* Solaris 11

 It should work on other Unix or Unix-like systems as well.